kwikteam/phy-contrib/docs/template-gui.md

 ### WaveformView
 ________________

-WaveformView displays every event in a cluster, displayed across all channels.
+WaveformView plots a subset of the events of a cluster, displayed across all channels.
 Pressing the `W` key toggles between the individual traces and the average trace.
 If these are different between clusters it is very unlikely that they belong to the same cell.
 However, the converse is not true: similarity of waveforms is not sufficient in deciding if the two clusters arise from the same cell.
-If there are clearly two distinct groups of waveforms on the same channel (give an example image), then it is possible that the cluster contains the events from several cells and should be considered for cluster splitting.
+If there are clearly two distinct groups of waveforms on the same channel, then it is possible that the cluster contains the events from several cells and should be considered for cluster splitting.

 Not all waveforms are highlighted in the cluster colour.
 The colour intensity is an indication of the 'best channel' for detecting the given event.
-For well-isolated cells this should be a subset of neighbouring channels.
-Noise will show up as having a very wide range of highlighted channels.
+For well-isolated cells this is likely to be a subset of neighbouring channels.
+Some types of noise artefact may show up as having a very wide range of highlighted channels.

 <a name="AmplitudeView"></a>
 ### AmplitudeView
 _________________

-AmplitudeView displays the peak amplitude of individual events against time.
-This can indicate electrode drifting, which would result in a consistent decrease or increase in amplitude with respect to time.
+AmplitudeView displays the scaling of the template for each spike against time.
+This can indicate electrode drift, which would result in a consistent decrease or increase in amplitude/scaling with respect to time.

+> NOTE:  Template scale factor is template-dependent so the points plotted are not necessarily comparable across templates.

 <a name="FeatureTemplateView"></a>
 ### FeatureTemplateView